Inspired by The Country Diary of an Edwardian Lady

 what I'm using to create my paintings

 The materials I use are artist quality watercolor paints, kolinsky sable round brushes, and a 6 x 6 inch sketchbook by Speedball with Fluid 140lb cold pressed paper in it.
-I have modified this sketcbook to also include papers by Arches and Daler Rowney.
-Check out my video below for more info on my process.
+I have modified this sketchbook to also include papers by Arches and Daler Rowney.

 January Page 2